 Kickoff the Thanksgiving season by giving

-What better way to show your gratitude than by giving generously to those in need?
-Whether you donate your time, talents, or treasure, your gifts are sure to leave a lasting imprint.
+What better way to show gratitude than giving generously to those in need?
+Whether you donate your time, talents, or treasure, your gifts will leave a lasting imprint.

 We hope this Thanksgiving will be extraordinary for you and your loved ones.
 Whether you partake in traditions like eating turkey, traveling to be with loved ones, or watching football, our wish is that you’ll have plenty to be thankful for.